Shahriyar Moghanlou

-Shahriyar Moghanlou (شهريار مغانلو; born 21 December 1994) is an Iranian professional footballer who plays as a centre-forward for UAE Pro League club Kalba and the Iran national team.
+Shahriyar Moghanlou (شهريار مغانلو; born 21 December 1994) is an Iranian professional footballer who plays as a centre-forward for Persian Gulf Pro League club Tractor and the Iran national team.

 Club career

 Shahriyar was born in the city of Zanjan to an Iranian Azerbaijani family.
 Moghanlou started his professional career with Paykan while he promoted to the first team in the winter of 2015.
 He made his professional debut for Paykan against Gostaresh Foulad on 4 February 2015 when he was used as a substitute for Ali Hosseini.

 Santa Clara

 On 23 September 2020, Moghanlou signed a three-year contract with Portuguese Primeira Liga side Santa Clara.

 Persepolis

 On 7 March 2021, Moghanlou signed a contract with Persian Gulf Pro League champions Persepolis.
 The details of the fee contract have not been released.

 International career

 He made his senior debut on 23 March 2023 against Russia in a friendly match.

 He scored his first international goal on 12 September 2023 against Angola in a friendly match.